sendgrid/sendgrid-nodejs/packages/mail/README.md

 Note that `sendMultiple(data)` is a convenience shortcut for `send(data, true)`.

 ### Basic usage (multiple single emails)
 The `send` method also accepts an array of email data if you want to send multiple different single emails with for example different content and sender values.
-This will send multiple requests (in parallel), so beware of API rate restrictions:
+This will send multiple requests (in parallel), so be aware of any API rate restrictions:

 ```js
 //Load library